bkuhn/talks/FOSDEM-2015/kallithea.markdown

 + Hyper-conservative approach requires removal.
      + This is of course mostly functional use, so perhaps unnecessary.

-+ Obvious sed/perl scripts require care:
++ Obvious sed &amp; Perl scripts require care:
      + You have to make sure your replacements generate working code!
      + Ultimately 300 lines of shell commands were needed.